julien-sobczak/typio/README.md

 $ polymer build
 ```

 This will create builds of your application in the `build/` directory, optimized to be served in production.

+By default, GitHub project resources (under `/content/github/`) are not copied.
+You need to run the scripts `python link-content.py`.
+This script only copies enabled projects (useful to limit the space consumption on Firebase Hosting.)

 You can then serve the built versions by giving `polymer serve` a folder to serve from:

 ```
 $ polymer serve build/default